Book

 you feel that a preservative

-is
+is necessary,

-effects of modern preservatives on
+effects of modern

-emerge.
-Marney’s Conservation Leather
+as new products emerge.
+Marney’s Conservation Leather Dressing, Neatsfoot

-Dressing, Neatsfoot Oil, Atom Wax, and Renaissance Wax are current
+Oil, Atom Wax, and Renaissance Wax are current products available, and I

-To stop small areas of red-rot (drying and flaking of the leather), tiny
+of red-rot (drying and flaking of the leather), tiny amounts of SC 6000

-amounts of SC 6000 acrylic polymer treatment may be used.
-Never oil pigskin, vellum
+acrylic polymer treatment may be used.
+Never

-or suede.
+oil pigskin, vellum or suede.

 Excessive humidity and exposure to vermin is book abuse.
 Don’t store books in furnace rooms, crawl spaces, outside sheds, the chicken coop, in the trunk, or back window of your car.
 I mentioned that paper absorbs moisture, so it stands to reason that airborne pollutants such as combustible fumes, smoke, smog, cooking odors and mold spores, will also be absorbed by paper and leather.
 Excessive humidity, dirt and dust will also attract vermin such as cockroaches, flies, silverfish, book worms, carpet beetles, mice, termites and spiders.
 I once bought a large collection of military histories that had been in a house where years of cigarette smoke had yellowed the off-white spines.
 A slightly moist cloth of water and a mild detergent removed most of the smelly grime.
 Fortunately, the last book I found destroyed by a mouse was a book club edition of a modern romance novel.